Free Lunch for Gait Recognition: A Novel Relation Descriptor: Experiments

-\textbf{OU-MVLP and CASIA-B}.
-Since both OU-MVLP and CASIA-B are collected in a fully-constrained laboratory environment, their training and testing sets possess nearly identical covariates.
+\textbf{OU-MVLP}.
+Since OU-MVLP is collected in a fully-constrained laboratory environment, its training and testing sets possess nearly identical covariates.
 The effects of covariates can be well eliminated during the training stage.
 Hence, directly using individual gait features as representation can achieve promising accuracy.
-However, we find our method can still boost the baseline performance on these two datasets, especially when the number of training identities is large.
-On the OU-MVLP, our method boosts GaitBase accuracy across all viewpoints by using relation descriptors computed on 2500 anchored gaits.
-On the CASIA-B, our methods improve the average accuracy of GaitGL by 0.7\%.
-Notably, the dimension of the relation descriptors on CASIA-B is 74 since only 74 identities are in the training set.
-Thus, our method achieves higher accuracy with fewer feature dimensions.
-The experiments have demonstrated that relationship descriptors exhibit discriminative capability comparable to or higher than individual gait features.
-Furthermore, as the number of candidate anchor gaits increases, the performance of the relationship descriptors improves.
+However, as shown in \Cref{Tab:OU-MVLP}, we find our method can still boost the baseline performance on this dataset.
+Our method boosts GaitBase accuracy across all viewpoints by using RD with the same dimension as the corresponding embedding.

+\textbf{CASIA-B and CCPG-G}.
+CASIA-B and CCPG-G are also collected in a fully-constrained environment, containing viewpoints and clothing changes.
+It is worth noting that there are only 74 and 100 identities in the training set in CASIA-B and CCPG-G, which means the initial dimensions of RD are 74 and 100 on these two datasets, respectively.
+As shown in \Cref{Tab:CASIA-B_CCPG}, even though the dimension of RD is fewer than the original embeddings, our method still achieves higher accuracy.
+Our method improves the average mAP of Gaitbase by 2.7\% on CCPG and 0.6\% on CASIA-B. Since GaitGL performs better than GaitBase on CASIA-B, we also adapt our method to GaitGL, and the results on both datasets again verify the effectiveness of our method.
+The experiments have demonstrated that relation descriptors exhibit discriminative capability comparable to or higher than individual gait features.